If you’d rather skip the post and go straight to my 22 open-ended consulting questions, I’ll send you the swipe file.

 Before you can stop jabbering and start listening, you may need to revisit your core beliefs about sales.
 Here are the two basic approaches to sales:

 - You talk to sell; or

 - You listen to sell.

-To buy, people need an itch, not a pitch.
+That’s why, in order to buy, people need an itch, not a pitch.

 Fewer Headaches & Higher Profit Margins

-For their part, clients feel heard and understood.
+While you’re busy nodding and taking notes, clients feel heard and understood.
 They most certainly do not feel like you’re selling at them.

 Down the road, these clients make fewer demands and accept the marketing medicine that you dispense without suspicion, skepticism, or complaint.

 Remember this: How you sell, more than what you sell, determines the outcome of the meeting and value of the project.